chenxin415/flowstar/benchmarks/continuous/coupled_vanderpol/README.md

 ### Remark

 This is a difficult reachability problem especially for the techniques ensuring numerical conservativeness.
 Flow\* subdivides the initial set in the dimesnion $x_1$ and $x_2$ independently to $15$ pieces.
-We find that cutting off even a small error of the size 1e-9 to a flowpipe remainder may make the safety property not verified.
+We find that cutting off even a small error of the size 1e-9 to the flowpipe remainder may make the safety property not verified.

 ### Result